CMSC216 HW01: C Basics

 Prior programming experience is presumed: students not familiar with variable types, loops, conditionals, functions, etc. should review them quickly.

 Basic familiarity with the Unix command line environment is also presumed.
-If you have never worked in this type of environment, make spend some time getting oriented with staff help.
+If you have never worked in this type of environment, spend some time getting oriented with staff help during office hours or discussion sections.

 Study any good C resource/tutorial particularly those listed on the course web site or the optional text and C programming: